huggingface/blog/deep-rl-q-part2.md

 ### **The Q-Learning algorithm**

-This is the Q-Learning pseudocode; let's study each part and **see how it works with a simple example before implementing it.**
+This is the Q-Learning pseudocode; let's study each part and **see how it works with a simple example before implementing it.** Don't be intimidated by it, it's simpler than it looks!
+We'll go over each step.

 <figure class="image table text-center m-0 w-full">
   <img src="assets/73_deep_rl_q_part2/Q-learning-2.jpg" alt="Q-learning"/>